Porges/ways-to-play/src/games/pigeon-tickets/index.md

 possible given the way the game is played; it is not a lottery where one or more tickets are selected to be the winner(s).

-According to current Chinese dictionaries, the game was a derivative of pigeon-racing bets.
-The story runs that the characters were used to label pigeons and players would select which pigeons to bet upon based on the characters assigned to those pigeons.
+According to some Chinese dictionaries, the game was a derivative of pigeon-racing bets.
+The story goes that the characters were originally used to label pigeons, and players would select which pigeons to bet upon based on the characters assigned to those pigeons.
 Eventually the pigeons were dropped entirely and the characters were drawn at random.
 However, there is no record of pigeon races and betting being performed in this manner.[@SparrowAndPigeon]